Quantitative stochastic homogenization and large-scale regularity: The dual subadditive quantity nu*

 The goal is to prove~\eqref{e.Jlimit} with an explicit convergence rate for the limit and to show that this gives a convergence rate for $\nu(\cu_n,p)$ and $\nu^*(\cu_n,q)$ separately.
 The main result is stated in Theorem~\ref{t.subadd}, below.

-We begin our analysis in the rest of this section by exploring some basic properties of the quantity $J$.
-We begin by giving a variational representation for $J(U,p,q)$.
+We begin our analysis by giving a variational representation for $J(U,p,q)$.
 As a first step, we look for a formula for~$\nu(U,p)$ which resembles that of~$\nu^*(U,q)$ in~\eqref{e.def.nu*2}.
 In fact, as we will prove below in Lemma~\ref{l.Jsplitting}, we have

 Notice that the comparison between this expression and~\eqref{e.def.nu*2} provides compelling evidence that~$\nu^*(U,q)$ is a natural quantity to consider.

 The formula~\eqref{e.formulafornuUp} can be derived from a geometric (or least-squares) interpretation of~$\nu(U,p)$, which we briefly summarize as follows.
 Recall from \eqref{e.def.Lp0} that the space of gradients of functions in $H^1_0(U)$ is denoted by $\Lpoot(U)$.
 The gradient of the minimizer for $\nu(U,p)$ is the element of $p + \Lpoot(U)$ with smallest ``$\a(\cdot)$-norm'', where the $\a(\cdot)$-norm is the square root of the quadratic form